 Greetings, fellow hackers and aspiring pen testers!
-Today, we’re going to explore the Rust programming language and uncover how this powerful and expressive language can enhance our red teaming and pen testing adventures.
+Today, we will explore the Rust programming language and uncover how this powerful and expressive language can enhance our red teaming and pen-testing adventures.
 As always, our “Programming Thursdays” aim to provide a wealth of code examples and practical insights into the chosen language.
 So, buckle up, and let’s dive into the world of Rust!

 Introduction